 For the past ten years or so my work has been characterized by diverse yet interrelating styles.
 Each series has unique qualities and sources of reference.
 At the same time, these distinct bodies of work inform one another, contributing to a free forming creative dialogue.
+Please click on the image to navigate to each individual portfolio.

 Memory of Water